 4.5.3.2 Product inspection.
 The sample size shall be as indicated by the double sampling plan specified in table I. The tray pack cans shall be selected at random from the lot.
-The tray pack cans shall be heated 30 to 35 minutes in boiling water, opened, and inspected for the defects listed in table II.
+The tray pack cans shall be opened and inspected for the defects listed in table II.